mattbierner/nu/index.md

 Create a stream consisting only of elements from 's' that satisfy predicate 'pred'.

-'pred' is passed three arguments: an element, its index in 's', and 's'. 'pred' returns whether the element should be included in the new stream.
+'pred' is passed two arguments: an element and its index in 's'. 'pred' returns whether the element should be included in the new stream.

 May hang in certain cases, such as when all elements in an infinite stream are